willesco16/PYTHON-SQL-ETL-Project/README.md

 and first_name = 'Hercules';
 ```

 6. Employees in the Sales department.
-Show Results
 ```
 select e.emp_no as "Employee Number",
         e.first_name as "First Name",